 Decisions which don’t carry a right of appeal

 It is important to remember that when the appeals regime was overhauled in April 2015, appeal rights were severely limited across the board and in some cases were removed altogether.
 The most notable example of this are applications made under Points-Based System (PBS) categories, such a sponsored work visas and students.
 Visa refusal of such applications carry the internal remedy of administrative review, meaning that the decision is reviewed by another Home Office official.
 If the decision is maintained, then you may consider reapplying or taking your case further through judicial review.
 Judicial review is a remedy of last resort and should only be considered where there is no other method of challenging a decision.
 This is a process whereby a court (in most instances the Upper Tribunal (Immigration and Asylum Chamber)) considers administrative decisions to decide whether they are lawful or not.
 By nature, the process can be a lengthy and costly and we would usually seek an opinion from a barrister before pursuing such litigation.
 You would normally have 3 months from the date of your decision to lodge judicial review proceedings.

 If you would like comprehensive advice on your visa refusal, arrange an appointment with one our solicitors now.
-You can reach our offices by calling on 0161 234 6800 (Manchester and London) or 0151 305 9600 (Liverpool).
+You can reach our offices by calling on 0161 234 6800 (Manchester) or 0203 752 6620 (London).